Custom Packaging

 Pricing & MOQ That Actually Make Sense

 Want 5,000?
-Expect the unit cost to drop to $0.73 with the same specs.
+The unit cost drops to $0.73 with the same specs.
 I lock those numbers with suppliers via quarterly contracts so you can budget without surprises.
-The contracts spell out press uptime, run length, and changeover hours; when I negotiate with Ming Tai Printing I monitor the scrap rate line-by-line and keep the effect on cost visible.
+The contracts spell out press uptime, run length, and changeover hours; when I negotiate with Ming Tai Printing I watch the scrap rate line by line and keep the effect on cost visible.

 Need extra inserts, colored interiors, or a matte UV spot?
 Those add-ons are clear: $0.15 per unit for inserts, $0.08 for dual-vibe lamination, tracked on your invoice from Ming Tai Printing.
 We ship the invoices through QuickBooks, so the numbers match the packing list without manual adjustments.